 So if you're interested in installing a safer and sturdier loft ladder, get in touch with us now.
 We'll be more than happy to discuss your options so you get the best solution for your budget and needs.

 Lets Get This Straight , We Are Not here To Run Down The Competition, We Are Here to Tell You What We Think Honestly Of The Screwfix Loft Ladder Range.And Honestly !
 They Are An Upgrade From A Step Ladder Which Is Safer .JUST DONT USE AN UNSAFE STEP LADDER !

 Good Features Of The Screwfix Loft Ladder Is That It Comes As A Single Unit And Straight Forward To Install.They Come With A 1 Year Parts Warranty , What They Dont Have Is A Safety Rail, Robust Build Or Pleasing Aesthetics.
 They Are Insulated But it doesnt State What U value !

-The Screwfix Wooden Loft Ladder Is The Most Basic Of Loft Ladders , Definitly A Better Option Than Dragging Step Ladder Or Worse From The Garage To Access Your Attic Or Loft And Genuinely A Cheap Option But Not One We Currently Choose To Install .In Our Opinion We Say Keep Installing These Ladders And We Will Keep Replacing Them With Better Ones !
+The Screwfix Wooden Loft Ladder Is The Most Basic Of Loft Ladders , Definitly A Better Option Than Dragging Step Ladder Or Worse From The Garage To Access Your Attic Or Loft And Genuinely A Cheap Option and One We Currently Choose To Install .In Our Opinion We Say Keep Installing These Ladders And We Will Keep providing safe access for your home